Logarithmic variance for the height function of square-ice: Russo-Seymour-Welsh theory

 Exactly as for \eqref{eq:pushing away}, FKG for $|h-2|$ enables us to push away the $h=2$ boundary condition to get that

 Let us elaborate a bit.
-In the first equality, we used the second item of \cref{lem:duality}, the second equality is simply using the spatial Markov property, the first inequality is FKG for $|h-2|$ and inclusion (a horizontal crossing of $\Omega_2$ guarantees a horizontal crossing of $\Omega_1$), the last equality is again the second item of \cref{lem:duality} and the final inequality is simply inclusion.
+In the first equality, we used the second item of \cref{lem:duality}, the second equality is simply using the spatial Markov property, the first inequality is FKG for $|h-2|$ and inclusion (a horizontal crossing of $\Omega_2$ guarantees a horizontal crossing of $\Omega_1$ because of the boundary condition).
+The last equality is again the second item of \cref{lem:duality} and the final inequality is simply inclusion.